Adrien-Cb/JupiRSW/README.md

-🚧 *Work in progress* 🚧

 ## 🔎 Functionalities

 - Save/load results as NetCDF.
 - Plot animations, save them as MP4 or GIF.
-- Set initial vortex latitudes and number.
+- Set initial vortices by latitudes and number (e.g. 1 vortex at 90°N and 5 vortices at 83°N) or by coordinates (e.g. one vortex at 83°N, 45°E).

 This is for example the code used to generate the demo video:
 ```python